 - b.
-FEES are non-refundable after the late registration period. - c.
-ROOM RENT per semester is non-refundable. - d.
+ROOM RENT per semester is non-refundable. - c.
 BOARD (meals) is refunded on the basis of days left in a semester after the day in which the withdrawal occurs.

 STUDENT SERVICES

 STUDENT SUPPORT SERVICES

 Student Support Services (SSS) is a collaborative program between the U.S. Department of Education and Holmes Community College.
 The goal of SSS is to increase the retention and graduation rates of its students and facilitate their transfer process to 4-year institutions.
 SSS serves 200 students on the Goodman campus and is committed to providing a supportive environment where participants will receive academic, personal, financial, transfer, and career counseling.